pact-foundation/pact-js/README.md

 1. We configure Pact to stand-in for the queue.
 The most important bit here is the `handlers` block
     * Similar to the Consumer tests, we map the various interactions that are going to be verified as denoted by their `description` field.
 In this case, `a request for a dog`, maps to the `createDog` handler.
 Notice how this matches the original Consumer test.
 1. We can now run the verification process.
 Pact will read all of the interactions specified by its consumer, and invoke each function that is responsible for generating that message.

+### Pact Broker Integration

+As per HTTP APIs, you can [publish contracts and verification results to a Broker](#publishing-pacts-to-a-broker).

 ## Matching